 Infrastructure monitoring and APM focus on different layers of your stack.
 APM examines the user-facing aspects of application performance, helping you answer questions such as: how long does an end user need to wait before getting the service?
 And what code might be slowing things down?
 Infrastructure monitoring supplements that layer of visibility with detailed insight into the complex infrastructure supporting the application.
-After all, a user-facing performance problem, like excessively long response times, may arise from anywhere in the stack, due to a load balancing bottleneck, a database resource constraint, or countless other causes.
+After all, a user-facing performance problem–like excessively long response times–may arise from anywhere in the stack and could be due to one of countless causes, including load balancing bottlenecks or a database resource constraint.

-Our New Relic integration allows dev and ops teams to find issues in any part of their application stack.
+With our integration, dev and ops teams using New Relic can find issues in any part of their application stack.
 Together they help improve the observability of all system components and their interactions.

-New Relic provides application metrics such as Apdex score, request throughput and average response time to help you monitor app health and performance, complementing the application and infrastructure metrics you get from Datadog.
+Datadog collects New Relic metrics such as Apdex score, request throughput, and average response time so you can monitor app health and performance alongside your other application and server metrics.
 Metrics like Apdex score help surface symptoms of problems and as such are often useful for alerting.

 As shown in the top right corner of the template dashboard above, Apdex score, or Application Performance Index score, is an open industry standard that estimates the end user’s satisfaction level on an application’s response time.
 The score is derived by taking the ratio of the number of satisfactory, timely web page responses to the total number of service requests.

 The “satisfactory” threshold is specifically tailored for a particular app context.
 Because it is relatively more stable than response time, Apdex can serve as a robust alert metric for performance issues.